HandsOnDataViz/book/transform/clean/README.md

 2. Upload a CSV generic spreadsheet.
 Learn more [about CSV format](../csv/) in this book.
 3. Select the data column to be converted into town names, and download the results.

-Learn more about [CTNamecleaner on GitHub](https://github.com/trendct/ctnamecleaner), and view the underlying list of Connecticut place names in a public Google sheet](https://docs.google.com/spreadsheets/d/1WqZIGk2AkHXKYvd4uXy5a2nwyg529e7mMU5610Ale0g/edit#gid=0).
+Learn more about [CTNamecleaner on GitHub](https://github.com/trendct/ctnamecleaner), and view the [underlying list of Connecticut place names in a public Google sheet](https://docs.google.com/spreadsheets/d/1WqZIGk2AkHXKYvd4uXy5a2nwyg529e7mMU5610Ale0g/edit#gid=0).

 ## Advanced data cleaning